GREEN VALLEY QUILT GUILD.COM

 Programs

-• Pay Online via Square on the Pay Online/Add to Cart page.
-The Program Chair is notified that you paid and will send you a confirmation and the supply list..
+• Pay online via Square on the Pay Online/Add to Cart page.
+The Program team is notified that you paid and will send you a confirmation and the supply list.

-• Pay at a meeting via Square or cash or check or directly to the instructor.
+• Pay at a meeting via Square, cash, check, or directly to the instructor.

 • If a program is free, or if you are instructed to pay the fee directly to the teacher, you can skip Step 2.